They cannot be constructed, they serve no practical purpose, they are mysterious and baffling; welcome to the strange world of Impossible Objects.

 As Escher developed as an artist, he also began to add distinctive, stylistic flourishes; surreal elements that moved his art away from the everyday.

 While he never studied the subject formally, Escher had always been interested in mathematics.

 Mathematical shapes, like the ‘Mobius Strip’, began to appear in his drawings.
 He also began to experiment with perspective, based on books he read about how the eye and brain interpret depth, and three-dimensional shapes.

-In the 1930s and 40s, Escher’s works moved properly away from the everyday, and seemed to be set in some kind of hyper reality; an imaginary dimension with its own laws and logic.
+In the 1930s and 40s, Escher’s work evolved again.
+They now seemed to be set in some kind of hyper reality; an imaginary dimension with its own laws and logic.

 The lithograph ‘Relativity’ gives a good example of Escher’s developing technique.

 This picture presents a scene (or, possibly, scenes) from an everyday household.
 Only, rather than show the image from one perspective, Escher has rotated different sections of the picture on different axis’, so that none of them are aligned on one plane.

 ‘It is impossible for the inhabitants of different worlds to walk or sit or stand on the same floor, because they have differing conceptions of what is horizontal and what is vertical.

 Contact between them is out of the question because they live in different worlds and therefore can have no knowledge of each other's existence.’